-Breast augmentation remains the most popular cosmetic surgery procedure in the United States—and the vast majority of our LJCSC patients are so happy with their results that they cannot imagine not having their breast implants.
+Breast augmentation remains the most popular cosmetic surgery procedure in the United States—and the vast majority of our LJC patients are so happy with their results that they cannot imagine not having their breast implants.
 All the same, a small percentage of patients each year decide to have their breast implants removed, either due to a complication or simply personal preference.

 Our board certified plastic surgeons are highly experienced in explantation, or breast implant removal.
 And, just as they personalize breast augmentation to each patient’s needs, they personalize breast implant removal to ensure a safe surgery and aesthetically pleasing result.
 One technique an increasing number of patients are asking about is en bloc breast implant removal, or en bloc explantation.

 En bloc explantation is a breast implant removal technique that takes out the old breast implant and the surrounding scar tissue capsule as one unit (the term “en bloc” means “all together”).
 After breast augmentation, the body responds by forming a layer of scar tissue around the implant—this is called a capsule.
 You’ve probably heard of the capsule in relation to a complication called “capsular contracture”—abnormal contraction of the capsule—but every single patient with breast implants has capsules.
 The difference is that a normal, healthy capsule cannot be felt and does not cause problems.Get the 5-star patient care you deserve at LJC

 Is there a benefit to en bloc removal?

 En bloc explantation has not been shown to produce any results different or better than a total capsulectomy and removal of the implant.
 It is a procedure based on the belief that keeping the implant inside the capsule reduces the risk of any contaminants from the implant getting into the body.

 Why en bloc removal isn’t always the right option